kernkonzept/emmc-driver/doc/emmc_drv_readme.md

 The eMMC driver needs access to a virtual bus capability (`vbus`).
 On the virtual bus the eMMC driver searches for eMMC compliant storage controllers.
 Please see io's documentation about how to setup a virtual bus.

+### Supported devices

+The eMMC driver supports SDHCI and SDHI controllers, in particular
+- SDHI interfaces found on RCar3 r8a7795 boards
+- uSDHCI interfaces found on i.MX8 boards
+- the QEMU SD card emulation (see `doc/pcie-ecam.io`),
+- the QEMU eMMC emulation (provided by extending the QEMU SD card emulation by `doc/qemu-patch.diff`).

 ### Options